-If you are interested, please submit your application, a current resume, and a copy of your current transcript to Cecilia Salanger by e-mail (hard copies will not be accepted) at cecilia@sandiego.edu no later than Friday, April 27, at 5 pm PST.
+If you are interested, please submit your application (below), a current resume, and a copy of your current transcript to Victoria Lyons by e-mail (hard copies will not be accepted) at vlyons@sandiego.edu no later than Friday, April 16, at 5 pm PST.

 If you submit an application, then you agree to register if you are selected, barring extenuating circumstances.
-We will make all attempts to notify you by Friday, June 22, if you are selected to participate, though in prior years, our selection process has sometimes extended to early July.
-However, you may hear from us and/or supervising law firms before then to schedule interviews with supervising law firms.
+We will make all attempts to notify you by Friday, June 11, if you are selected to participate, though in prior years, our selection process has sometimes extended past the deadline we provide to firms.
+However, you may hear from us and/or supervising firms before then to schedule interviews.